tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 Standard Action

 _Recharge 11+:_ The walls of this leather bag creak and stretch as it struggles the storm trapped inside.
 You may loosen the drawstring of the bag to let out a bolt of lighting.
 This counts as casting a ranged spell.
-The bolt attacks using your Dexterity + Level vs. PD, targets up to three nearby enemies in a roughly straight line, and inflicts 2d6 lightning damage (champion: 4d6; epic: 10d6).
+The bolt attacks using your Dexterity + Level vs. PD, targets up to three nearby enemies in a roughly straight line, and inflicts 2d6 lightning damage, 4d6 at champion tier, and 10d6 at epic tier.
 If you roll a natural 1, roll a d20.
 On another natural 1, you let the storm out, as detailed below.

 Alternatively, you may open the bag entirely and let the storm free.
 This destroys the bag of storms, but unleashes a titanic, once-acentury storm on the region, centered on you.
 The effects of the storm are more story-based than anything else, but the ghastly weather conditions make any sort of fighting almost impossible.
 All anyone can do is seek shelter from the howling winds, crashing thunder and torrential rain.
 Any sort of ranged attacks, flight, spellcasting or travel is ill-advised for the next several hours.